jodymgustafson/react-typescript-demo/readme.md

 This app is used for the React + TypeScript = Maintainable Web Apps Demo.

-This monorepo contains two packages
+This monorepo contains three packages
 - code-city-beer: The React app
+- service-clients: Clients to help call REST apis
 - web-server: The REST API used by the React app

 ## Build